 Graduate Programs Seminar

-You are required to attend the Graduate Program Seminars that are held bi-weekly.
+Attendance is required for all students in residence.
 A schedule will be emailed at the beginning of each semester.
-If you are interested in presenting, please contact Ashley.Spink@wisc.edu.
+If you are interested in presenting, please contact GPO@law.wisc.edu.

 Important Date/Deadline Information Regarding LLM thesis or SJD dissertation submission